CodeSeoul/nodejs-course/lesson6/README.md

 ### Serving Static Files

 Let's build an application which serves static files such as HTML, CSS and JavaScript(Client-side) files.
+The `fs` (filesystem) module we've convered in Lesson 3 is necessary for serving static files.

 // TODO